AliceEdney/Seabird-Watch/README.md

 ## Usage
 Code is saved in two separate folders:
 - '1 Processing images' is run before uploading images to Seabird Watch.
-The output (images and metadata) can then be uploaded to Seabird Watch project.
+The output (images and metadata) can then be uploaded to the Seabird Watch project.
 - '2 Formating zooniverse output' is run after images have finished being classifised on Seabird Watch (i.e. they have been retired).
-This extracts the x, y coordinates for where volunteers clicked on birds in images.
+This extracts the x, y coordinates for where volunteers clicked on objects in images, and classified them (e.g. as an adult, chick, egg, etc).

 ### 1 Processing images
 AIM: To process raw images into the required format for upload to Seabird Watch.